 - Capital Gains – Remaining proceeds are taxed as capital gains.

 In two specific circumstances, often referred to as a viatical settlement, meaning the sale of a life insurance policy by someone who is chronically or terminally ill, cash from selling your policy can be received entirely free from income tax.

-If a life insurance policy on the life of an insured who is a “chronically ill individual” or a “terminally ill individual” is sold to a licensed life settlement provider, the sale price is treated as an amount paid under the policy by reason of the death of the insured.
+Suppose a life insurance policy on the life of an insured who is a “chronically ill individual” or a “terminally ill individual” is sold to a licensed life settlement provider.
+In that case, the sale price is treated as an amount paid under the policy by reason of the death of the insured.
 In other words, if you sell a policy on the life of an insured who meets the definition of a chronically ill individual or terminally ill individual, then the sale proceeds will be taxed as if the life insurance company had paid the death benefit.
-And, in most cases, death benefits are received free from income tax.
+And, in most cases, death benefits and accelerated death benefits are received free from income tax.

 The Code defines a “terminally ill individual” as an individual who has been certified by a physician as having an illness or physical condition which can reasonably be expected to result in death in 24 months or less after the date of the certification.
 A “chronically ill individual” means a person who has been certified by a licensed health care practitioner as (i) being unable to perform (without substantial assistance from another individual) at least 2 activities of daily living for a period of at least 90 days due to a loss of functional capacity, or (ii) having a level of disability similar to the level of disability described in clause (i), or (iii) requiring substantial supervision to protect such individual from threats to health and safety due to severe cognitive impairment.
 Activities of daily living include things like eating, bathing, dressing and toileting.